JDBLab/Longitudinal-scRNAseq-of-human-pancreatic-slices/README.md

 Acknowledgements
 -------------------
 Diabetes Research Institute Foundation (DRIF)
-Grant ID	Grant title	Affiliation	Name
 R01 DK130846	Single-cell longitudinal analysis of regeneration in human pancreatic slices	University of Miami School of Medicine	Juan Dominguez-Bendala
 R01 DK130846	Single-cell longitudinal analysis of regeneration in human pancreatic slices	University of Miami School of Medicine	RICARDO L PASTORI
 U01 DK120393	HIGH-RESOLUTION CHARACTERIZATION OF HUMAN DUCTAL PROGENITOR CELLS AND THEIR REGENERATION POTENTIAL	University of Miami School of Medicine	Juan Dominguez-Bendala
 U01 DK120393	HIGH-RESOLUTION CHARACTERIZATION OF HUMAN DUCTAL PROGENITOR CELLS AND THEIR REGENERATION POTENTIAL	University of Miami School of Medicine	RICARDO L PASTORI

 If this was useful to you please dont forget to cite, star and fork this repository